About

 vancouver

-algorithm introduced by Luca de Alfaro and Michael Shavlovsky, using low-rank approximations to factor out reviewer skill and submission clarity.
-Supervised by Jason Hartline; paper in progress.Classroom exercise reports
+algorithm by de Alfaro and Shavlovsky, we use low-rank approximations to factor out reviewer skill and submission clarity.
+Supervised by Jason Hartline; paper in progress.Visual regression pruning

 Delta Lab